Total Eclipse of the Sun☀️

-If you’re like us, then we know you’re already preparing for August 21’s total solar eclipse—the first in North America since 1979!
+If you’re like us, then we know you’re already preparing for April 8ᵗʰ, 2024’s total solar eclipse—the last to be seen in North America for the next 20 years or more!
 Get in the eclipse mood with a great selection of films that touch on our neighbourhood star—and you don’t need any protective eyewear to watch!
+Scroll to the bottom for some bonus content and tips on viewing this epic phenomenon.

 Shadow Chasers